ga-dc/wdi7_quiz10/readme.md

 @artist.save
 @artist.save!

-if @artist.save! does not save it will raise an error, if @artist.save does not save it will return false.
+if @artist.save! does not save it will raise an error, if @artist.save does not save it will return false (fail silently).
 ```